cocoa-xu/morelloie/README.md

 they both have `morelloie` pre-installed while the CHERI compiler is `clang` and `gcc`, respectively.

-And for the LLVM toolchain specificly, a sysroot directory for Purecap can be found at `/root/musl-sysroot-purecap`, which can be used later when compiling Purecap Morello programs with `clang`.
+And for the LLVM toolchain specificly, the sysroot directory for purecap can be found at `/root/musl-sysroot-purecap` while the sysroot directory for hybrid can be found at `/root/musl-sysroot-hybrid`, which can be used later when compiling purecap and hybrid Morello programs with `clang`.

 - If you're using the LLVM Docker image, ``cocoaxu/morelloie-llvm``, then the